Storyflow Logo

 Storyflow visual workspace shown in The 12 Best Heptabase Alternatives in 2026 (We Tested Them All)

-The friction that pushes most people off Heptabase is not the canvas.
-It is that the canvas knows where every card sits while the AI only sees the card in front of it.
-Storyflow closes that gap.
-Cards live on an infinite canvas, and the AI reads your full active board by default, plus up to 1 Tactic and up to 3 Documents you @-mention in the chat.
+The friction that pushes people off Heptabase is not the canvas.
+It is that the canvas knows where every card sits while the AI sees only the card in front of it.
+Storyflow closes that gap for the creative-canvas half of the fork: cards live on an infinite canvas, and the AI reads your full active board by default, plus up to 1 Tactic and up to 3 Documents you @-mention in the chat.
 The result is AI that works with your thinking instead of next to it.
-The Story blueprints library (200+ expert frameworks like Hero's Journey, AIDA, and Retention Hooks) is the differentiator.
-When you @-mention a blueprint such as AIDA on a brand strategy board, the AI knows the framework you are working in when it suggests connections or expands cards, rather than guessing from a single note.
+The Story blueprints library (200+ expert frameworks like Hero's Journey, AIDA, and Retention Hooks) is the differentiator: @-mention AIDA on a brand board and the AI knows the framework when it expands cards, rather than guessing from a single note.
+In my Series A brand build, that turned a wall of research cards into a structured campaign in an afternoon.

-Verdict: Storyflow is the right pick for Heptabase users who want a direct paradigm match with board-aware AI and Story blueprints.
-For broader canvas tool comparisons, see The 12 Best Creative Workspace Tools in 2026 and The 12 Best Mind Mapping Tools in 2026.
+Verdict: Storyflow is the right pick for Heptabase users who want to build projects on a canvas with board-aware AI, not just archive research.
+For broader canvas comparisons, see The 12 Best Creative Workspace Tools in 2026 and The 12 Best Mind Mapping Tools in 2026.

 Obsidian Canvas logo

-Best for: Users who want markdown ownership with canvas paradigm.
-Not for: users who want a canvas-first tool rather than a markdown-first tool with canvas as a feature.
+Best for: Users who want markdown ownership with the canvas paradigm.

 Pricing: Free for personal use.
 Commercial use from $50/user/year.
 Sync from $4/month if needed.

-Pros: Markdown-based portability, the plugin ecosystem extends the tool meaningfully, free for personal use, the canvas integrates with the rest of Obsidian's PKM features.
+Pros: Markdown-based portability, the plugin ecosystem extends the tool meaningfully, free for personal use, local-first data ownership.

-Cons: Canvas is one feature within a broader tool, polish is lower than dedicated canvas tools, mobile canvas support is limited.
+Cons: Canvas is one feature within a broader tool, polish is lower than dedicated canvas tools, mobile canvas support is limited, and AI depends on which plugin you configure.

 Verdict: Obsidian Canvas is the right pick for markdown-first users who want canvas as a feature.
-For broader Obsidian comparisons, see The 12 Best Obsidian Alternatives in 2026.
+See The 12 Best Obsidian Alternatives in 2026.

 4. Logseq Whiteboards (Best Open-Source)